dannycahoon/apiWorkshop/scenarios/warrantyClaim/README.md

 1. Create an Application following the provided naming convention

-Click on the created app, and add an *Entitlement* for the *DeveloperPlan*
+Click on the created app, and click on the left-hand *Subscriptions* tab.
+Click *Subscribe to Plan* to add an *Entitlement* for the *DeveloperPlan*

 Capture the Application Key for later use.